Amazon Prime Day 2023 power tools deals on drills, sanders and more

 Fill up your toolbox with deals on Bosch, Black + Decker, DeWalt and more

-Deals have been dropping for more than a week but the main Amazon Prime Day event has finally arrived.
+Deals have been dropping for more than a week but the main Amazon Prime Day event finally kicked off yesterday (11 July), and the deals will keep on coming until 11.59pm tonight.
 It’s time to limber up your fingers to search down some huge savings in the online giant’s annual sale.

 One of the best times of the year to bag a bargain, this year’s shopping event is bursting with deals on everything from laptops and TVs to Apple products, air fryers and beauty.
 If you’re planning any home improvements or DIY, it’s the ideal time to fill up your toolbox with cordless drills, sanders, cutting tools and more, without blowing your budget.

 It pays to act quickly if you want to save.
-Kicking off today (11 July) and running until midnight on Wednesday 12 July, you’ve got just two days to shop the deals.
 To help, IndyBest’s team of seasoned shoppers will be handpicking the very best deals both in our dedicated guides and on our live blog, so you can stay up to date with the latest flash deals around the clock.

-So, whether you’re after a powerful cordless drill, a saw that can cut through wood and bricks with ease or a sander to smooth, polish and clean surfaces, find the best power tools below.
+So, whether you’re after a powerful cordless drill, a saw that can cut through wood and bricks with ease or a sander to smooth, polish and clean surfaces, find the best power tool deals below.

 Best Amazon Prime Day 2023 power tools deals